mezidia/song-helper/README.md

 ## Contribute :running:

-Let people know how they can contribute into your project.
-A contributing guideline will be a big plus.

 > Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Also look at the [CONTRIBUTING.md](link).

 ## Credits :cat::handshake: